MyrtoLimnios/covid19-biblio/README.md

 <details><summary> <b>How input parameters are estimated</b> </summary>Specific rates and features of the disease, economic statistics</details>

 #### Additional information
 <details><summary> <b>Comment/issues</b> </summary>model formulated in terms of economic loss, gives the optimal trajectory of the intensity of lockdown.
-Demands lot of exogenously fixed or calibrated parameters.</details>
+Demands lot of exogenously fixed or calibrated parameters.</details></br>

-##Predicting the Spread of the COVID-19 Across Cities in China with Population Migration and Policy Intervention
+## Predicting the Spread of the COVID-19 Across Cities in China with Population Migration and Policy Intervention
 ### General information
 **Authors** : Jiang Zhang, Lei Dong, Yanbo Zhang, Xinyue Chen, Guiqing Yao, Zhangang Han